-Plot Type - displays a sub-menu of options for the waveform data.
-Average is the normal waveform with the results from the collection, an average of the collected responses.
+Average Split Sweep Plus-Minus Spectral waveform with the results from the collection, an average of the collected responses.
 Split Sweep shows two overlapping averages from the two internal buffers of the recording (even and odd sweeps).
 Plus-Minus shows the difference between the two internal buffers of the recording.
+Spectral performs a frequency analysis of